We present an interview recorded with the words of some of our patients.

 How did you decide on the implantation of a CRT-D system?

 A cardiologist Said That of The I of needed an Implanted a defibrillator to the reduce the high risk of Sudden cardiac Arrest.
-Chose to do for We the this operation in Israel, Assuta , the which is Considered one's of the: best clinics in the country.
+We chose to do this operation in Israel , Assuta, which is considered one of the best clinics in the country.
 There I was given all the information about the device, its advantages and disadvantages.

 How do you feel after being implanted cardioverter?